dhall-lang/dhall-lang/docs/howtos/How-to-integrate-Dhall.md

 # How to integrate Dhall

+> Quickly survey options for reading in Dhall configuration files

 You can integrate the Dhall configuration language into your project in one of the following three ways:

 * Language support for reading Dhall configuration files (this is the only way to get _complete_ support for Dhall, including invoking Dhall functions from your application)